How can you achieve your goals and live life on your own terms? One of the secrets to your success dwells in developing self-discipline.

-It’s the skill that enables us to take action when we don’t feel like it.
+It’s the skill that enables you to take action when you don’t feel like it.

-It’s the driving force that leads us to get our workout done instead of lying on the couch, to stick to our commitments instead of squandering time on social media, to choose delayed gratification instead of immediate pleasure, to get uncomfortable instead of settling down.
+It’s the driving force that leads you to get your workout done instead of lying on the couch, to stick to your commitments instead of squandering time on social media, to choose delayed gratification instead of immediate pleasure, to get uncomfortable instead of settling down.

-Self-discipline works when we push ourselves to do what must be done regardless of how we feel, physically and emotionally.
+Self-discipline works when you push yourself to do what must be done regardless of how you feel, physically and emotionally.